MasonMarinko/portfolio/README.md

 ## WHEN I load their portfolio
 ## THEN I am presented with the developer's name, a recent photo, and links to sections about them, their work, and how to contact them

-    - Name is first thing on page, photo is most recent of myself and my family, all links work properly, including Resume which leads to Google Drive.
+    - Name is first thing on page, photo is most recent of myself and my family, all links work properly, including Resume which opens up in word once clicked.
 Pictures of previous work link to my work as well as has placeholders for future work.

 ## WHEN I click one of the links in the navigation
 ## THEN the UI scrolls to the corresponding section